Updated: May 31

 The scientific term for morning wood is nocturnal penile tumescence.
 These start in puberty and carry on throughout our adult lives.

-A lot of guys who haven’t experienced morning wood for a while or find that the strength of the erection diminishes immediately after waking worry that it’s a sign of ED.
+A lot of guys who haven’t experienced morning wood for a while or find that the strength of the erection diminishes immediately after waking worried that it’s a sign of ED.
 Often, this is more likely due to where they were in their sleep cycle when they woke up.

 If you’re really not getting any nocturnal erections at all, this could be caused by: